Russell Bromage: Port Vale

 He made another 54 appearances in 1981–82, before he helped the "Valiants" to promotion in 1982–83 with 2 goals in 49 games.
 He was selected in the PFA Team of the Year for 1982–83, along with teammates Phil Sproson, Geoff Hunter, and Steve Fox.
 He served as club captain and was rated as an excellent captain by teammate Robbie Earle.

-However he refused to sign a new contract for the 1983–84 season, as did teammates Geoff Hunter, Barry Siddall, and Terry Armstrong.
-He eventually walked out on the club, and played two Second Division games for Oldham Athletic in October.
-However he returned to Vale Park in November, and agreed to sign a new contract.
+However, he refused to sign a new contract for the 1983–84 season, as did teammates Geoff Hunter, Barry Siddall, and Terry Armstrong.
+He eventually walked out on the club.
+He played two Second Division games for Oldham Athletic in October.
+However, he returned to Vale Park in November and agreed to sign a new contract.
 He went on to finish the campaign with 42 appearances, scoring one goal against Wigan Athletic, as the club were relegated under new manager John Rudge.

 Bromage posted 46 appearances in 1984–85, finding the net in a league win over Stockport County and an FA Cup victory over Scunthorpe United.
 His consistency won him a place on the PFA Team of the Year for a second time.
 He won his second promotion with the club in 1985–86, posting 51 appearances and scoring one goal, again against Scunthorpe.
 The 1986–87 campaign would be his last with the club, and he played 51 games, scoring one goal in a defeat at Walsall.
-He played a total of 402 games for the club in all competitions, scoring 15 goals.
+He played 402 games for the club in all competitions, scoring 15 goals.
+His ten-year testimonial match was held against rivals Stoke City on 13 April 1986, Vale lost the game 1–0.

 Bristol City

-He was sold to Terry Cooper's Bristol City for £25,000 (and Lawrie Pearson) in August 1987.
-His Port Vale testimonial match was held against rivals Stoke on 13 April 1986, Vale lost the game 1–0.
-City reached the Third Division play-offs in 1987–88, however lost out to Walsall in the final.
+Bromage was sold to Terry Cooper's Bristol City for £25,000 (and Lawrie Pearson) in August 1987.
+City reached the Third Division play-offs in 1987–88, however, lost out to Walsall in the final.
 An eleventh-place finish followed in 1988–89, before promotion was finally won under Joe Jordan in 1989–90, as City finished in second place, two points behind rivals Bristol Rovers.
+However, Bromage was sidelined for 13 months after undergoing surgery on both of his Achilles heels.
 In all he played 46 league games for the club, scoring one goal.

 Later career

-Bromage joined Barry Lloyd's Second Division Brighton & Hove Albion for the 1990–91 season, but played only one game in their run to the play-off final.
+Bromage joined Barry Lloyd's Second Division Brighton & Hove Albion for the 1990–91 season, having been offered a two-year contract despite his long lay-off with injury.
+He played only one game in the club's run to the play-off final.
 He instead joined Fourth Division Maidstone United on loan, playing three games.

 Bromage later served Southwick as a player-manager and Littlehampton Town as player-manager.
 He also played for Shoreham, before being appointed joint manager with John Byrne in August 1997.
 The pair managed the Sussex County League side for two seasons.
-Bromage was appointed player manager of Whitehawk for the 2007–08 season and oversaw a second-place finish in the Sussex County League.
+Bromage was appointed player-manager of Whitehawk for the 2007–08 season and oversaw a second-place finish in the Sussex County League.

+Style of play

+Bromage was a left-footed attacking wing-back.